-The environmental characteristics of this product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.
-The Investment Manager monitors a range of sustainability indicators to measure the environmental characteristics of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the energy transition sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.
+The environmental and social characteristics of this product are the provision of infrastructure facilities and related services.
+The Investment Manager monitors a range of sustainability indicators to measure the environmental characteristics of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the sustainable infrastructure sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.